manadinho/simplecontrolpanel/wiki.md

     $ php artisan crud:widget <Model>

 Yes, I added small feature on this.
 Basically generate widget files.
-You may just call @widget('<Model>') The widget view located in your crud directory.
+You may just call @widget(<Model>) The widget view located in your crud directory.
 You may adjust it yourself accordingly, to charts, table or maybe menu?

+Integrated with https://github.com/LaravelDaily/laravel-charts in widget

 #### Icon